Connected Together CIC

 Healthwatch Northamptonshire Officer (Projects, Consultations and Engagement)

 Katie Bayliss has responsibility for recruiting and supporting volunteers in Healthwatch Northamptonshire, as well as supporting projects, consultations and engagement work.

 Katie has a National Diploma in Sport and Exercise Sciences and is studying for a degree in Design and Innovation from the Open University.
 Prior to joining Healthwatch Northamptonshire, Katie worked as a community sports coach and also undertook development and engagement work on physical education for young people across the county.
 She volunteers with Northamptonshire Titans Basketball Club.

-Esther is the lead Healthwatch officer for projects and engagement in Northamptonshire.
+Esther is Project Manager and Lead Officer for Young Healthwatch Northamptonshire.
 Esther trained with the National Childbirth Trust to become a Pregnancy Birth and Beyond Practitioner and has been involved in healthcare in Northamptonshire for a number of years.
 She was previously the Co-Chair of Northamptonshire Breastfeeding Alliance (NBA).
 While in this role she has attended many meetings regarding children and families in the county and helped to raise funds to keep vital services open.
 Esther has also previously worked as a Youth Worker in rural Northamptonshire.

 Healthwatch Rutland Manager